-UKIP, or the United Kingdom Independence Party as they’re known to their friends and carers, is currently the hottest political topic in the United Kingdom.
+UKIP, or the United Kingdom Independence Party as they’re known to their friends and carers, has become the hottest political topic in the United Kingdom.
 Well, probably just in England, but let’s not split hairs.
 But what does UKIP stand for?

 The way those gutless, spineless people got rid of the woman they owed everything to made me so angry.
 I was a monster fan of Mrs Thatcher.
 Monster.
 Hers was the age of aspiration, it wasn’t about class.